GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 If we focus on the two periodic events, we see :

  #.
 A periodic solver application: this event is registered here as ``solverApplications`` (user-defined name).
-With the attribute ``forceDt=20``, it forces the solver to compute results at every 20 second time intervals.
+With the attribute ``forceDt=20``, it forces the solver to compute results at 20 second time intervals.
 We know what this event does by looking at its ``target`` attribute: here, from time 0 to ``maxTime`` and with a forced time step of 20 seconds, we instruct GEOSX to call the solver registered as ``SinglePhaseFlow``.
 Note the hierarchical structure of the target formulation, using '/' to indicate a specific named instance (``SinglePhaseFlow``) of an element (``Solvers``).
 Also note that if the solver needs to take smaller time steps than 20 seconds (for numerical convergence, for instance) it is allowed to do so.
 But it will have to compute results for every 20 seconds increments between time zero and ``maxTime`` regardless of possible intermediate time steps required.
  #.
 An output event: this event is used for reporting purposes and forces GEOSX to write out results at specific frequencies.
-Here, we need to see results at every 100 seconds increments.
+Here, we need to see results at every 100 second increment.
 The ``targetExactTimestep=1`` flag is used to instruct GEOSX that this output event must be always be done jointly with a full application of solvers at the output time, even if the solvers were not synchronized with the outputs.
 In other words, with this flag set to 1, an output event will force an application of solvers, possibly in addition to the periodic events requested directly by solvers.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml